Before you Adopt

 - Additionally, what if your animal gets sick, has an injury that requires an expensive surgery, or needs dental care?
 Planning an additional $500+ a year for these situations is wise.
 We recommend you seek a pet insurance policy right from the beginning while your animal is young and without diagnosed ailments or illness.

 - There will be an adjustment period post-adoption.
-Your new pet may exhibit separation anxiety, hide from you, need time to be trained, have anxiety if left along for long periods, display their stress in destructive behaviors, etc. Are you ready to be a patient friend and teacher to your pet while it adjusts to your home?
+Your new pet may exhibit separation anxiety, hide from you, need time to be trained, have anxiety if left alone for long periods, display their stress in destructive behaviors, etc. Are you ready to be a patient friend and teacher to your pet while it adjusts to your home?
 This adjustment can take weeks or even many months.

 - To care for your pet appropriately, be prepared to spend several hundred dollars a month on average.